 Biology of Mosquitoes

-Mosquitoes are small insects ranging from 1/8 to 3/8 inch long with two wings, body and legs covered with scales.
-Most mosquitoes are gray or black, while some are marked with white, silver, green or iridescent blue scales.
+Mosquitoes are small insects ranging from 1/8 to 3/8 inch long with two wings, body and legs covered in scales.
+Most Mosquitoes are gray or black, while some are marked with white, silver, green or iridescent blue scales.
 They have a proboscis/beak with piercing-sucking mouthparts.
-Male mosquitoes typically feed on the flower nectar and other sugars in the environment.
+Male Mosquitoes typically feed on the flower nectar and other sugars in the environment.
 Females also feed on nectar and other sugars, but they require blood prior to laying eggs.
 The protein in the blood is needed for egg development.
-The flight range for adult mosquitoes can vary from a few hundred feet to over one hundred miles with favorable winds.
+The flight range for adult Mosquitoes can vary from a few hundred feet to over one hundred miles with favorable winds.

 Mosquitoes are mostly found in areas used for breeding and resting.
-Since mosquitoes breed in water any area of standing or stagnant water is essential for egg, larval, and pupil stage development.
-The best way to prevent mosquitoes is to remove or dispose of containers that retain water.
+Since Mosquitoes breed in water, any area of standing or stagnant water is essential for egg, larval, and pupal stage development.
+The best way to prevent Mosquitoes is to remove or dispose of containers that retain water.
 Mosquito resting sites include shaded and damp locations such as thick foliage, under decks, patios, mulch, and high grassy areas.

 Mosquitoes are one of North America’s most dangerous pests.
 Some species carry and transmit West Nile and other viruses that cause encephalitis, or swelling of the brain and spinal cord.
 It is estimated that 1 in 150 persons infested with the West Nile virus will develop a severe form of the disease.
 Dengue is a viral disease, commonly called “break bone fever.”
-Eastern Equine encephalitis (EEE) is very similar to the West Nile virus, however; it more severe with a human-case fatality rate of over 50%.
+Eastern Equine Encephalitis (EEE) is very similar to the West Nile virus.
+However, it is more severe with a human-case fatality rate of over 50%.
 Lacrosse encephalitis virus symptoms range from mild and transient aseptic meningitis to severe encephalitis and death.